 At Sip Java, I have 11 employees, 9 women and two men.
 On Friday as we celebrate International Women's Day, we will all be wearing purple T-shirts in solidarity with women everywhere.
 The time has come to recognize that equal work deserves equal pay and that everyone deserves a safe and harassment free work place.

-Coffee is waiting - come grab a cup.
+Coffee and Tea is waiting - come grab a cup.